gap-system/gap/INSTALL.md

 Windows
 -------

-If you are using the `.exe` installer, simply download and run it.
-It will offer a standard installation procedure, during which you will be able to select installation path.
+If you are using the `.exe` installer (which we strongly recommend), simply download and run it.
+It will offer a standard installation procedure, during which you will be able to select an installation path.

 Note that the path to the GAP directory must not contain spaces.
 For example, you may install it in a directory named like `C:\gap-4.X.Y`